-My research interest in the Chinese legal profession dates back to 2001-2002, my fourth year at Peking University Law School, when I used an internship at a large corporate law firm in Beijing as my first opportunity for participant observation.
-Since then, I have been conducting empirical studies on various aspects of the legal profession in China, including corporate lawyers, criminal defense and human rights lawyers, migrant lawyers, basic-level legal workers, elite law schools, women judges, and the adjudication committee in courts.
+My research interest in the Chinese legal profession dates back to 2002, my last year at Peking University Law School, when I used an internship at a large corporate law firm in Beijing as my first opportunity for participant observation.
+Since then, I have been conducting empirical studies on various aspects of the legal profession in China, including corporate lawyers, criminal defense lawyers, human rights and activist lawyers, migrant lawyers, basic-level legal workers, elite law schools, women judges, and so on.
 Working with a number of outstanding collaborators including Terence C. Halliday, Ethan Michelson, Hongqi Wu, Xueyao Li, Chunyan Zheng, Jiahui Ai, Lungang Wang, and Zhizhou Wang, I have developed the study of the Chinese legal profession from an obscure research topic into a vibrant area of empirical studies both in China and internationally.
-Since 2017, I have expanded my research on the legal profession from mainland China to Hong Kong and Taiwan.
+Since 2017, I have expanded my research on the legal profession from mainland China to Hong Kong and Taiwan, with a focus on how colonialism and authoritarianism influence the historical development of professions in both societies.

 Professional Competition and Regulation

 My early empirical work on Chinese lawyers focuses on professional competition and regulation.
 My Ph.D. dissertation research, for example, uses two social processes, boundary work and exchange, to explain the fragmented social structure of the Chinese legal services market.
 Published as a book in Chinese (《割据的逻辑：中国法律服务市场的生态分析》The Logic of Fragmentation: An Ecological Analysis of the Chinese Legal Services Market) and five journal articles in English, this project investigates the interprofessional competition between lawyers and other legal service providers in the Chinese legal services market.
 Based on more than 250 interviews conducted in 12 provinces of China, I argue that the structural fragmentation in this professional service market is shaped by the political fragmentation in its state regulatory regimes through the complementary processes of boundary work and exchange.
 These two social processes have produced the isomorphic structural patterns of the legal professions’ market competition and state regulation in China’s three-decade-long legal reform since 1979.